 Diabetic ketoacidosis is a life-threatening condition that results in over seven-thousand hospitalisations each year in Australia.
 In 2014, the estimated cost of diabetic ketoacidosis in NSW was $8.7million.

-The University of Sydney has received funding from AusMed Global Ltd in order to commercialise the ketone breath analyser.
+The University of Sydney has received funding from exclusive licensee, AusMed Global Ltd, who are working to commercialise the ketone breath analyzer.
 The device is the result of a multidisciplinary research project from the University of Sydney’s Faculty of Engineering, the University of Sydney Nano Institute and the Charles Perkins Centre.